 Along with its massive size, however, comes both the benefits and the burdens of city life.
 Although Houston is a relatively young city with an average age in the early 30s, over 40,000 Houston households are made up of a single elderly person who is living alone, and many more households include an elderly person living with relatives or friends.

 Guardianship arrangements can be legally solemnized under Texas law through the Houston probate court system.
 The guardianship arrangement involves at least four actors:

 In addition, the proposed guardian should also retain an experienced guardianship lawyer, although this is not a requirement.

 A proposed ward might be:

 Texas guardianship law has established a formal procedure for appointing a guardian:

-A guardianship (or some aspect of it) can be contested either at the original guardianship hearing or at some other point.
+A guardianship (or some aspect of it) can be contested either at the original hearing or at some other point.
 The ward’s attorney ad litem or some other interested party may initiate proceedings.
-A guardianship contest is a contested proceeding that requires significant legal expertise to ensure optimal results.
+A guardianship contest is a contested proceeding that requires significant legal expertise, so it is crucial to work with a nearby attorney to to ensure optimal results.

-If you need to set up a guardianship, contest an existing guardianship, or simply ask questions, please contact the guardianship attorneys at Romano & Sumner at your first available opportunity.
+If you need to set up a guardianship, contest an existing guardianship, or simply ask questions, reach out to the attorneys at Romano & Sumner at your first available opportunity.

 Romano & Sumner, PLLC